danielaparker/jsoncons/doc/ref/cbor/cbor_view.md

 `finish_item()` is legal and revisits the subtree.

-Validation records the observed peak open-container depth, prepares that many navigation frames, and retains the validation scratch.
+Validation records the observed peak open-container depth, prepares that many container frames, and retains the validation scratch.
 Movement uses indexed frames; subtree skips reuse the retained scratch.
 Neither allocates after successful construction.
 Resets are transactional and retain both capacities.
+`reset(input)` requires exactly one item.
+Pass `prefix` to reset to the first item and receive the unconsumed bytes.
+Both overloads return the remainder;
-Both reset forms return the unconsumed remainder; it is empty after a successful exact reset.
+it is empty after a successful exact reset.

 A known parent boundary propagates to its final definite child.
 Consequently, the last payload in a definite transport tuple can be finished in O(1), even